CRUKorg/cruk-react-components/README.md

 Cypress: Component function, accessibility and image snapshot tests (Image snapshot test are run in headless mode only they will be skipped in interactive mode).

-Run all tests Jest and Cypress including image snapshots
+Run all tests Jest and Cypress including image snapshots Make sure you have the docker desktop app running in the background

 ```sh
  npm run test